 In general, vehicles cannot be stored on public streets that are governed by the rules of the California Vehicle and Calimesa Municipal Codes.
 When a vehicle appears to be stored in the street rather than being used as a primary means of transportation, we mark it for 72 hour notice per officer observation or by citizen complaint.
 The California Vehicle Code Section 22651 (k) and Calimesa Municipal Code 3.11.03 (a) state as follows: "abandoned vehicle" means any automobile, truck or other vehicle, as defined in the California Vehicle Code, left upon any street or highway within the City, with the exception of State highways, for a period of 72 or more consecutive hours.

-Tori Townsend, Code Enforcement
+Charles Douglas, Code Enforcement

 Phone: 909.795.9801, ext.
 254

 Monday through Thursday

 Please comment on the service you received from the Code Enforcement Department by completing our Customer Comment Form.
 Your input is valuable and appreciated.